-The Marreiros family has over 200 years of history in Macau.
-Born in 1957 in Macau to an Eurasian Portuguese mother and an European Portuguese father, the architect has a close relationship with the city by way of his Macanese roots through his maternal grandparents.
+The Marreiros family has over 200 years of history in Macao.
+Born in 1957 in Macao to a Eurasian Portuguese mother and a European Portuguese father, the architect has a close relationship with the city by way of his Macanese roots through his maternal grandparents.
 He has always remained close to this side of the family who supported and fostered his artistic side, which manifested at an early age, inspiring him to participate in painting and drawing exhibitions and workshops.

-Marreiros’s passion for becoming an architect developed over time.
-Upon completing high school in 1974 at Macau’s former Liceu Nacional Infante D. Henrique, he was undecided whether to study Law or Architecture, but his artistic talents had been explored throughout high school: “I was invited to decorate all the venues for our parties which was a true honour, since those were important events.”
-He worked two jobs before traveling to Portugal to start his bachelor’s degree: public worker at Macau Post by day and instructor of Portuguese as a foreign language at Sir Robert Ho Tung school by night.
+Marrero’s passion for becoming an architect developed over time.
+Upon completing high school in 1974 at Macao’s former Liceu Nacional Infante D. Henrique, he was undecided whether to study Law or Architecture, but his artistic talents had been explored throughout high school: “I was invited to decorate all the venues for our parties which was a true honour since those were important events.”
+He worked two jobs before travelling to Portugal to start his bachelor’s degree: public worker at Macao Post by day and instructor of Portuguese as a foreign language at Sir Robert Ho Tung school by night.

 Marreiros graduated with a degree in Architecture from ESBAL (Escola Superior de Belas Artes de Lisboa – Department of Architecture) in Lisbon following the revolution.
 During his university years, he was quite active in student-led movements for political change.
 Although Marreiros completed his degree with merit, his father was afraid he would lose his way.
 “My dad asked why I wanted to study in Portugal and I told him I wanted to witness the revolution.”

-With more than 250 completed and ongoing projects in Macau and abroad, Marreiros still does what he loves most.
-In 2010, he won the competition for Macau’s pavilion at the Shanghai Universal Exhibition.
-Constructed with environmentally friendly materials and full of colours and high-tech special effects, was named “The Little Rabbit Lantern” after the traditional animal-shaped festival lanterns typical of Macau.
+With more than 250 completed and ongoing projects in Macao and abroad, Marreiros still does what he loves most.
+In 2010, he won the competition for Macao’s pavilion at the Shanghai Universal Exhibition.
+Constructed with environmentally friendly materials and full of colours and high-tech special effects, was named “The Little Rabbit Lantern” after the traditional animal-shaped festival lanterns typical of Macao.
 This pavilion was awarded with national and international prizes.
 He currently has many projects in China, including residential complexes and hospitals.

 Although the architect does not have much free time, he enjoys good food and travelling.
 He adores cats and has six of his own, all named after writers with the Marreiros surname, of course.
 Marreiros also enjoys smoking: as with drinking coffee or tea, “it is a way to enjoy solitude.”
 Art and architecture are both constants in his life; even when he travels, Marreiros sketches and takes notes about his journeys.
 He believes intellectual disciplines such as medicine, architecture or law must serve the community above all and should also be the fundamental mean to provide happiness to people.